 While philosophers have laid down the moral need to pay taxes in the form of reciprocity to society, it has never been concrete.
-Attempts of philosophers like Rousseau and Hobbes can be of much significance here.
+Attempts of philosophers like Rousseau29 and Hobbes can be of much significance here.

-"Social Contract Theory" by Rousseau and Hobbes explains the moral responsibility to pay taxes.
+"Social Contract Theory"30 by Rousseau and Hobbes explains the moral responsibility to pay taxes.
 Hobbes assumes that individuals are free, intelligent creatures who are not subject to the law.
-Hobbes believes that individuals should be allowed to handle their finances as they see appropriate to maximize their wealth.
+Hobbes31 believes that individuals should be allowed to handle their finances as they see appropriate to maximise their wealth32.
 However, both Hobbes and Rousseau contend that rational human freedom is illusory and temporary.

 Numerous studies have investigated and shown a clear correlation between taxpayers' ethics and morals and their degree of tax compliance.
-As an illustration, a research study undertaken examined whether tax ethics and societal norms motivate tax compliance or just rationalize selfinterested behavior.
+As an illustration, a research study undertaken33 examined whether tax ethics and societal norms motivate tax compliance or just rationalize self-interested behaviour.
 Two-wave survey data from 1161 Australians were cross-legged.
 First, tax ethics affected tax compliance with varying levels of compliance.
 Second, perceived social norms influenced tax ethics, but only for group-identified respondents.
 Personal ethics were also placed onto social group norms.
 Third, perceived standards impacted tax compliance through personal ethics.
 Tax compliance altered norm perceptions.
-Overall, the study shows that individual ethics and societal norms influence taxpaying behavior.
+Overall, the study shows that individual ethics and societal norms influence taxpaying behaviour.34

-Further, Alm and Torgler researched the relationship between tax compliance and ethics.
+Further, Almand Torgler researched the relationship between tax compliance and ethics.
 The study argues that the issues related to tax compliance may be explained by "ethics".
-External and internal variables determine taxpayer behavior.
+External and internal variables determine taxpayer behaviour.
 Ethics and morals are essential to understanding a person's tax compliance decisions.
-Morality and ethics are nebulous, abstract, and spectrum-based.
-Overall, the report advises combining ethics and morals with standard punishments to boost tax compliance.
+Morality and ethics are nebulous, abstract, and spectrumbased.
+Overall, the report advises combining ethics and morals with standard punishments to boost tax compliance.35

-A 2017 Harvard study explored the role of moral appeals in reducing tax evasion.
-HBR conducted an experiment with the Norwegian Tax Administration
+A 2017 Harvard study explored the role of moral appeals in reducing tax evasion.36 HBR conducted an experiment with the Norwegian Tax Administration